-Remember that these same steps can be used to evacuate any location that you feel may be unsafe.
-You may be in the café, library, or tutoring lab.
-Always remember to be alert, survey your surroundings, and consider your options for evacuating.
+Remember that these same steps can be used to evacuate any location that you feel unsafe.
+You may be in the café, library, or tutoring lab so always be alert survey your surroundings and consider your options for evacuating.

+Lock-down:

-Lock-down: If evacuating is not an option, your second choice is to Lock-Down and make your space inaccessible to the danger.
-When locking down remember these steps:
+If evacuating is not an option your second choice is to Lock-Down.
+Also known as securing in place.
+If you cannot leave from the danger make your space inaccessible to the danger.
+When locking down remember these steps.

 - Locking down requires a space that can be locked or secured.
-If you are not in such a place move quickly to one where you can lock or secure the doors.
-If available use the door lock and remember all doors can be secured even if they do not have a lock. (eg. Use belts to tie two doors together.
+If you are not in such a place move quickly to a place where you can lock or secure the doors.
+If available use the door lock and remember all doors can be secured even if they do not have a lock.
+Use belts to tie two doors together.
 Tie the door hedges together.
-Use a belt or electrical cable tie it around the door handle while pulling the other end tight as you stand to the side.) - In addition to a lock, barricading an entrance can make a room more secure and deter an aggressor. (eq.
-Stack desks, chairs, or other objects to block the door or make it difficult for an aggressor to enter the space.) - After securing the space move to an area out of sight, turn off the lights, close any blinds, silence all cell phones, and plan your next actions in case the aggressor enters the room. - Though being quiet is important, it is necessary to contact 911.
+Or use a belt or electrical cable tie it around the door handle while pulling the other end tight as you stand to the side. - In addition to a lock barricading an entrance can make a room even more secure and deter an aggressor.
+Stack desk, chair, or other objects to block the door or make it difficult for an aggressor to enter the space. - After securing the space move to an area out of sight, turn off the lights, close any blinds, silence all cell phones, and plan your next actions in case the aggressor enters the room. - Though being quiet is important it is still necessary to contact 911.
 Do this in a low voice or with a text.